 If you’ve been wondering for awhile how do I do encaustic painting? and now you’re ready to get started, this post will help you choose the encaustic supplies and hot wax tools you need to set up your studio.
 You can also learn a lot more about encaustic painting by reading the other posts in the encaustic beginner’s guide.

 Encaustic is an expensive medium, and you should consider your budget before you begin.

-If you’re ready to jump all in, a full encaustic painting kit is a smart way to get everything you need in one go.
-Alternatively, you can encaustic art studio tools and supplies piece by piece.
+If you’re ready to jump all in, a full encaustic painting kit is one way to get everything you need in one go.
+Alternatively, you can pick up encaustic art studio tools and supplies piece by piece.